 Ref.
 Category Priority Comments Recommendation Quantity To Be Completed By Photo Ref.
-F1 LIGHTNING No Timescale A lightning protection system was not observed.
+C2 ARSON Medium Wheelie bins are provided and there is a dedicated area provided constructed of brick with a concrete lid to prevent fire spread.
+Dispose of the door that has been abandoned near the rear block exit door.
+18/04/2023 C21 F1 LIGHTNING No Timescale A lightning protection system was not observed.
 Recommend management undertake a risk assessment of the building to determine if lightning protection is required.
 K4 MEANS OF ESCAPE Low Thumb-turn locks are provided internally on the front and rear exit doors.
 Residents will be very familiar with the door opening arrangements as they use them regularly, and therefore no particular signage was considered necessary to indicate the thumb-turns locations or operating method in an emergency.
 The front block entrance door has an internal latch so that it can be secured shut.
 It is not considered that this would impede any resident attempting to escape for any significant length of time if they were aware of its presence and there is a rear exit door available without a latch a short distance away; however, as it is considered bad practice to have to operate two mechanisms to open an emergency exit, the current lock should be replaced with one that does not have a locking facility.
-19/01/2024 K41 K12 MEANS OF ESCAPE Low There is plastic conduit present within the common areas, the majority of which is secured using steel fixings, however there is also plastic 'square' conduit where the fixing method could not be determined without using invasive surveying techniques.
+18/01/2024 K41 K12 MEANS OF ESCAPE Low There is plastic conduit present within the common areas, the majority of which is secured using steel fixings, however there is also plastic 'square' conduit where the fixing method could not be determined without using invasive surveying techniques.
 The 18th edition of BS 7671 includes a new regulation to ensure that escape routes were as safe as possible for residents and the Fire and Rescue Service in the event of a fire.
 Following the fatalities of two firefighters in 2010 and a recommendation in the subsequent coroner's report, BS 7671 now requires that wiring systems should not be liable to premature collapse.
 This includes all cables inside plastic conduit in a building escape routes.
 Further investigation of the method of supporting the cabling within the plastic conduit is required to confirm that the supports used to hold the cable in place are not easily deformable (e.g. plastic).
-19/01/2024 K121
+18/01/2024 K121